rajgiriUW/OECT_Control/README.md

 - pyusb

 ## How to Use

+**Note:** For now, the .EXE files in releases do not work.
+We are trying to debug.
+In the meantime, you can run from FBS by cloning the source and following the instructions further below.

 From releases: download the .zip file and run "OECT_Control.exe", or download the .exe installer.
 If you used the installer to install the application, the application must be run as administrator.
 Otherwise, a Permission Error will occur.

 **Note:** that this control also uses two FT245R relay boards to power the source and drain connections.
 Please follow the instructions for using "Zadig" found at this site: https://github.com/vpatron/relay_ft245r